Kassandor/leetcode-python/README.md

 # leetcode
-my trainings in leetcode, python, js, sql, databases, other
+my trainings in leetcode on python